pboutinaud/SHiVAi/README.md

 Depending on your situation you may want to deploy SHIV-AI in different ways:
 - **Fully contained process**: The simplest approach.
 All the computation is done through the Apptainer image.
 It accounts for most of the local environment set-up, which simplifies the installation and ensure portability.
 - **Traditional python install**: does not require singularity as all the dependencies will have to be installed locally.
 Useful for full control and development of the package, however it may lead to problems due to the finicky nature of TensorFlow and CUDA.
-- *Mixed approach (NOT IMPLEMENTED YET)*: Local installation of the package without TensorFlow (and so without troubles), but using the Apptainer image to run the deep-learning processes (using TensorFlow).Ideal for parallelization of the processes and use on HPC clusters.
+- **Mixed approach**: Local installation of the package without TensorFlow (and so without troubles), but using the Apptainer image to run the deep-learning processes (using TensorFlow).
+Ideal for parallelization of the processes and use on HPC clusters.

+### Trained AI model

-In all these situations, **you will also need** to obtain the trained deep-learning models you want to use (for PVS, WMH, and CMB segmentation).
+In all the mentioned situations, **you will also need** to obtain the trained deep-learning models you want to use (for PVS, WMH, and CMB segmentation).
 They are available at https://github.com/pboutinaud

 Let's consider that you stored them in `/myHome/myProject/Shiva_AI_models` for the following parts.

-> ⚠️For the process too work, a `model_info.json` must be present in the folder containing the AI model files (the .h5 files).
+> ⚠️For the process too work, a `model_info.json` file must be present in the folder containing the AI model files (the .h5 files).
 If it's not the case, see the [Create missing json file](#create-missing-json-file) section, and don't forget to update the config file (see [Fully contained process](#fully-contained-process)) if you use one.

 ### Fully contained process